 - set it up through a developer implementations

-- set it up by your own using a easy product that facilitates setting
+- set it up on your own using an easy product that facilitates setting

-Regarding the first solution, I suggest to use Recombee because it’s super simple to use it, since its implementation on your platform (whatever).
+Regarding the first solution, I suggest using Recombee because it’s super simple to use it since its implemented on your platform (whatever).

-You can read this simple article in order to implement a merchandising machine learning driven in only 10 minutes.
+You can read this simple article to implement a merchandising machine learning drive in only 10 minutes.